-- Photo ID such as a non-expired driving licence (provisional or full), passport, or any other government issued form of photo ID.
+- Photo ID: such as a non-expired driving licence (provisional or full) -or- passport -or- any other government issued form of photo ID.

-- Proof of income such as a payslip, benefits award letter, or monthly bank statements.
+- Proof of income: such as 3 months of payslips -or- all of your benefits award letters -or- or 3 months of bank statements.

 Please note, any information you share with us will be treated in the strictest of confidence and only for the purposes of your loan application.